josherrickson/stata2/stata_markdown/02-summarizing-data.md

 - The two correlations with `mpg` are extremely similar.
 We might generally expect that, given that `weight` and `length` are so strongly correlated.
 Note that despite that we expect that, it is not a rule - it is entirely possible (though unlikely) that the correlations with `mpg` could be very dissimilar.

+What are thresholds for a "low" or "high" correlation?
+This will depend greatly on your field and setting, a common metric is that .3 is a low correlation, .6 is a moderate correlation, and .8 is a strong correlation.

+It is possible to obtain p-values testing whether each of those correlations are significantly distinguishable from 0 by passing the `sig` option.
+However, p-values for correlations are extremely dependent on sample size and should not be trusted.^[This is true of most p-values - it's often the case that large sample sizes can provide small p-values for scientifically insignificant effects.
+However, correlation is especially susceptible to this issue.]
+The magnitude of the correlation is much more important than it's significance.

 ^#^^#^^#^ varlists in Stata